SavvasSpyridonidis/SavvasSpyridonidis/README.md

 ## Hi there!

-I'm [Your Name], a Software Engineering student at the University of West Attica and an enthusiastic member of the Formula Student racing team, Poseidon.
+I'm Savvas Spiridonidis, a Software Engineering student at the University of West Attica and an enthusiastic member of the Formula Student racing team, Poseidon.
 I'm passionate about building things and tackling challenges.

 **My Strengths:**